 Following the UNC-India Summit several faculty volunteered to lead discussions on these themes.

 4. Training junior faculty in India.
 The presentation at the UNC-India Summit of a proposed project to train junior faculty in India to educate the burgeoning population under the age of 25 was met with approval by Minister Govind Mohan.
 Following the Summit Dr. Ray Purdom of UNC Greensboro, Dr. Scott Simkins of North Carolina A&T State University, and Dr. Todd Zakrajsek of UNC-Chapel Hill worked with staff at UNC General Administration to develop a formal proposal which has been submitted by UNC General Administration to the Indian Ambassador in Washington, D.C.
 Should this proposal eventually be funded, UNC faculty across the system will be involved to initiate a sustainable faculty development for Indian faculty.
-In the meantime, your thoughts and suggestions about how to build on such a project to increase UNC’s overall engagement with India are welcome!
+In the meantime, we welcome your thoughts and suggestions about how to build on such a project to increase UNC’s overall engagement with India!

 5. Other initiatives, ideas, suggestions.
 During the UNC-India Summit attendees brought up many other ideas for engagement with India.
 These included: